Tenerife Carnival 2025

 DSC01126

-The little ones also want to participate.
+The little ones want to participate too.
 Check out the smoked baby in the background.

 DSC01172

-A cake hat.
-Don’t forget the gingerbread man from Shrek.
+Cake hat.
+Don’t forget about the gingerbread man from Shrek.

 DSC01270